Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 We don't find that the case when you follow a few different steps from some of the easier and quicker growing microgreens.

-This article will layout those steps as well as discuss the nutritional and culinary value of Genovese basil microgreens.
+This article will lay out those steps and discuss Genovese basil microgreens’ nutritional and culinary value.

 Growing Genovese Basil Microgreens